Ipomoea lacunosa: Habitat and ecology

 Ipomoea lacunosa occurs in a variety of habitat types, including disturbed areas, It grows on prairie, riverbanks, lakeshores, and roadsides, and in cultivated and abandoned fields and meadows.

 Insects associated with the plant include bees such as bumblebees, Melitoma taurea, Peponapis pruinosa, and Cemolobus ipomoea.
-The larvae of the plume moth Emmelina monodictyla feeds on the foliage, and it is host to several tortoise beetles.
+The larvae of the plume moth Emmelina monodactyla feeds on the foliage, and it is host to several tortoise beetles.

 Morphology

 The stem of I. lacunosa is a slightly hairy (white hairs), twisting, climbing and twining vine with a small taproot.
 It can reach 2 meters in length.
 I. lacunose depends on its vining habit for dispersal.
 The roots are fibrous and have a small taproot.
 In a mature plant, the leaves take on a cordate shape, with a pointed tip, although sometimes it may have 3 deep lobes.
 The leaves of a less mature plant are usually ovate.
 They are arranged alternately on the stem of the plant.
 The slender petioles are usually at least 3 centimeters long and have a slight adaxial groove.
 The leaves themselves can be up to 8 cm wide and 9.4 cm long.
 The margin of the leaf is typically purple and smooth.
 The upperside of the leaf may have a small amount of white hairs.